 Day 4: Shanghai.
 Enjoy a day of leisure in Shanghai for personal explorations.
 Or choose an exciting optional excursion to Suzhou.
 Breakfast provided.

-Optional Excursion: Suzhou, $85.
+Optional Excursion (Excursion must be purchased locally): Suzhou, $85.
 Enjoy an optional excursion to Suzhou which includes lunch.
 Suzhou is China's well-known "city of gardens" where the art of gardening has evolved over more than 1,500 years.
 There were once over 200 gardens in the city, and an impressive 69 of them are still well-preserved today.
 You'll visit the Master of Nets Garden (1140 AD), which has been duplicated at New York's Metropolitan Museum of Art, and the Lion Forest Garden (1342 AD), named by Buddhist monks for its jagged rock formations resembling dancing lions.
 Next, visit a local market and then enjoy a boat ride through Suzhou's lovely canals.
 Continue to the National Embroidery Institute, established in 1957 to preserve and further the study of silk embroidery, an important activity in Suzhou for more than 1,000 years.

 Day 5: Shanghai & Yichang.
 This morning, visit the Yu Garden, a classical Chinese garden with over 30 pavilions linked by a maze of corridors and bridges over ponds located in the center of the Old Town.
 See Zhongshan Park, named in honor of Dr Sun Yat-sen. After lunch, transfer to the airport for our flight to Yichang.
 Upon arrival, transfer from the airport to the city and enjoy an international buffet dinner at a local hotel before embarking on your Yangtze River cruise ship.
 The Victoria Anna, the Yangtze's largest deluxe river cruiser.
 Settle into your executive-level superior cabin with outside balcony and enjoy the upgraded executive-level services and amenities that are included.
 Accommodations: Victoria Anna.
 Breakfast, lunch & dinner provided.